 Since I have never used a Sonicare brush myself, I tried it first (when it was brand new and clean) so that I would have a better idea of what Chuck would be experiencing.
 Let me tell you, that brush makes your mouth tickle!
 I also learned from those that have regularly used this type of brush that it can cause some gum sensitivity in the beginning.

 Taking these two things into consideration, I chose to start with Chuck's bottom teeth and only when he was very comfortable, move on to the top.
 My thought was that this would allow Chuck to become accustomed to the sensation of the brush, while minimizing any mouth sensitivity he may experience.

 So far it's working well.
 As of today, Chuck will allow me to continue to brush his top teeth with the rotary brush while brushing his bottom teeth with the new Sonicare brush!
-This video shows just how comfortable Chuck is with the new Sonicare (and if you look closely in the beginning, you will notice the toothpaste nearly flying off the brush)!
+Chuck is actually getting pretty comfortable with the new Sonicare with toothpaste!